FlowFuse/website/src/blog/2024/01/flowfuse-release-2-0.md

     - news
 ---

-Following the release of FlowFuse 1.0 end of 2022, we're excited to release FlowFuse 2.0, marking a significant step in managing Node-RED remote instances, which we term Devices.
+Following the release of FlowFuse 1.0 end of 2022, we're excited to release FlowFuse 2.0, marking a significant step in managing Node-RED remote instances, which we call Devices.
 <!--more-->

-Many organizations position Node-RED instances on remote servers, edge or industrial devices, to meet network, infrastructure, or use case requirements.
-Therefore, management of remote instances is crucial for the overall success of closing the gap between IT and OT.
+Many organizations position Node-RED instances on remote servers like edge or industrial devices.
+This way they can meet network requirement, interact with analog protocols, and overcome other infrastructure requirements.
+Management of remote instances is crucial for the overall success of closing the gap between IT and OT.
 A key enhancement was the introduction of Device Groups (from version 1.15) and the new feature to assign target snapshots.
 This allows for direct and streamlined management of Node-RED Device fleets, setting the stage for future advancements in device management capabilities.

 For our FlowFuse users, this means it is no longer necessary or recommended to assign devices to an instance.
 Node-RED devices can be managed independently, and snapshots can be assigned via DevOps pipelines.